niallgclancy/rivertools/README.md

 This repository currently contains just one function, rivmatch().
+It was designed using ChatGPT 4o mini.

 **Description:**